andela-otalabi/BucketList/README.md

 Response
 ```
 {
-    "message": "You have successfully signed up daisi"
+    "message": "You have successfully signed up john"
 }
 ```
 * Then you log in